lbl-srg/funnel/README.md

     See function docstring for further details.

   * `plot_funnel`: plots `funnel` results stored in the directory which path is provided as argument.
     Displays plot in default browser.
-    Note: On Linux with Chrome as default browser, if there is no existing Chrome window open at function call, an error log is output to the terminal.
-    You might use option `browser="firefox"` as a workaround or call function with a web browser window already open.
 See function docstring for further details.

 The module might also be called directly from terminal:
 ```